Near-threshold $\pi^-$ photoproduction on the deuteron: Analysis

 Photons from the RC reaction were also used to determine the yield of photoproduced \PiM.
 The near-threshold \PiM had low kinetic energies and most were instantaneously captured inside the LD$_2$ target.
-The two dominant capture channels are non-radiative capture (NRC) $\pi^- d \rightarrow nn$ (absolute branching ratio ${B\!R_{\rm nrc} = 0.739 \pm 0.010}$) and the previously mentioned RC (${B\!R_{\rm rc} = 0.261 \pm 0.004}$)~\cite{Highland1981333}.
+The two dominant capture channels are non-radiative capture (NRC) $\pi^- d \rightarrow nn$ (absolute branching ratio ${B\!R_{\rm nrc} = 0.739 \pm 0.010}$) and RC (${B\!R_{\rm rc} = 0.261 \pm 0.004}$)~\cite{Highland1981333}.
 Using these branching ratios and the energy spectrum of the RC photons~\cite{gabioud1979, PhysRevC.11.90, PhysRevC.16.1976}, the \PiM photoproduction yield was obtained.
 Figure~\ref{fig:espec_plot} depicts the simulated energy spectra of the dominant background reactions of deuteron photodisintegration (\emph{np~sim}), $\pi^0$ photoproduction (\emph{$\pi^0$~sim}) and \PiM NRC (\emph{nn~sim}), alongside the theoretical RC spectrum (\emph{$\gamma nn$~th})~\cite{PhysRevC.11.90, GibbsGibson}, the simulated RC spectrum (\emph{$\gamma nn$~sim}) and the measured energy spectrum (\emph{exp.~data}) .
-Simulations were performed with software based on \geant~\cite{Geant4}.
+Simulations were based on \geant~\cite{Geant4}.
 The photoproduced \PiP did not constitute a significant background, as the muons from the dominant subsequent decay ${\pi^+ \rightarrow \mu^+ \nu_\mu}$ did not deposit more than ${\sim}50$~MeV in any of the NaI(Tl) detectors.
-Additionally, the positrons from the decay ${\mu^+\rightarrow e^+ \nu_e \bar{\nu}_\mu}$ were almost always outside the timing coincidence window with respect to the post-bremsstrahlung recoil electron.
-The simulated RC spectrum was obtained by first matching the Monte Carlo in-beam data to the experimental in-beam data as described in Refs.~\cite{PhysRevC.98.012201, PhysRevC.92.025203}.
+Positrons from the decay ${\mu^+\rightarrow e^+ \nu_e \bar{\nu}_\mu}$ were almost always outside the timing coincidence window with respect to the post-bremsstrahlung electron.
+The simulated RC spectrum was obtained by first matching the Monte Carlo in-beam data to the experimental in-beam data~\cite{PhysRevC.98.012201, PhysRevC.92.025203}.
 Then, photons with energies sampled from the theoretical RC spectrum and an isotropic angular distribution were generated in the LD$_2$ target into $4\pi$ solid angle.
-Energy deposited by the photons in the NaI(Tl) detectors was smeared to account for the previously determined resolution effects, which led to the simulated RC spectrum depicted in Fig.~\ref{fig:espec_plot}.
-The simulation is in excellent agreement with the data and indicated that the dominant background reactions could be removed by a cut on the detected energy $E_{\rm det} \in [120,\:133]$~MeV.
+Energy deposited by the photons in the NaI(Tl) detectors was smeared to account for the previously determined resolution effects, which led to the simulated RC spectrum (Fig.~\ref{fig:espec_plot}).
+The simulation, which is in excellent agreement with the data, indicated that the dominant background reactions could be removed by selecting the detected energy $E_{\rm det} \in [120,\:133]$~MeV.
 Background from elastic $\gamma d \rightarrow \gamma d$ and inelastic $\gamma d \rightarrow \gamma np$ Compton scattering could not be separated.
 Contamination from Compton scattering channels was angle- and energy-dependent, but at the present energies, the scattering cross section is only a few percent of the charged-pion photoproduction cross section.
 The cross-section data from Refs.~\cite{PhysRevC.98.012201,PhysRevLett.88.162301} were extrapolated to produce conservative scattering-contamination estimates.
 These indicated that the effect on the extracted \PiM cross section was typically $\pm3$\% (maximum of 5.5\% at lowest $E_\gamma$).
 This effect was accounted for in the systematic uncertainty analysis discussed below.